jarbas-abreujr/azure-secure-network-architecture/README.md

 * Private resource access
 * Backup and recovery strategy

--I'm letting a youtube video available that brings a close look to the environment and explains the solution. https://www.youtube.com/watch?v=iIzOK92NOtk
+-I'm letting a youtube video available which brings a closer look to the environment and explains the solution. https://www.youtube.com/watch?v=iIzOK92NOtk

 ---